 NRI Investment in Bonds: Taxation

 The gains made from sale of the bonds or the interest earned on it are taxable under the Income Tax Act, 1961 unless the bonds are specified as “tax-free”.
 The interest is taxed as per the income tax slab of the NRI Investor under the category “Income from other sources”.
-However, the taxation on sale of bonds is done on the basis of the holding period of the bonds.
+However, the taxation on sale of bonds is done based on the holding period of the bonds.
 We will discuss the taxation on sale of bonds but before that let’s understand about tax-free bonds.

 Tax-Free Bonds have a long maturity period and pay a fixed rate called “coupon rate”.
 These bonds are usually issued by government enterprises and are a very popular investment option for NRI investors as they carry very low risk and offer tax benefits.
 This coupon rate is linked to the prevailing rate of government securities at the time of issue.
 The interest that you earn on these tax-free bonds is fully exempt from income tax.